johnbrumley/desma158/syllabus.md

 ### Required Reading

-We will read a few chapters from Anna Anthropy's _Rise of the Videogame Zinesters_.
-We will provide excerpts of the chapters.
+We will read a few chapters from Anna Anthropy's _Rise of the Videogame Zinesters_ and other articles.
+All texts will be provided.

 ### Getting help with Unity

 There are lots of difficulties and bugs that can emerge while developing a project in Unity, and there are just as many solutions to these problems.
-More often than not, understanding what the problem is will point directly to the solution (so keep an eye on the console!).
+More often than not, understanding what the problem is will point directly to the solution (keep an eye on that console!).
 After you troubleshoot a problem once, you should be able to recognize and solve it the next time it appears.

 If you find yourself stumped by a problem, reach out to your classmates to see if someone else has experienced the same issue.
 We highly recommend that you, as a cohort, create a space for sharing and seeking support from each other, as many of you will share many of the same bugs, errors, and glitches.

+We have set aside studio time during class for working on projects.
+If you are feeling a bit shaky with any concepts or technical hurdles, this is the perfect time to get help.

 #### Online resources